trailofbits/cargo-unmaintained/README.md

-      --max-age <DAYS>  Age in days that a repository's last commit must not exceed for the repository to be considered current; 0 effectively disables this check, though ages are still reported [default: 365] --no-exit-code    Do not set exit status when unmaintained packages are found --no-warnings     Do not show warnings
+      --max-age <DAYS>  Age in days that a repository's last commit must not exceed for the repository to be considered current; 0 effectively disables this check, though ages are still reported [default: 365] --no-cache        Do not save cloned repositories on disk for future runs --no-exit-code    Do not set exit status when unmaintained packages are found --no-warnings     Do not show warnings
   -p, --package <NAME>  Check only whether package NAME is unmaintained